 April 11, 2018 – Annual Volunteer Luncheon – The St. Joseph Museums will recognize Museum volunteers with a luncheon in their honor.

-May 23, 2017 – Mah Jongg Party at the Mansion – Wyeth-Tootle Mansion, 1100 Charles Street, 12:00 to 3:30 p.m.
-The museum will host the ninth annual Mah Jongg Party at the Mansion.
+May 22, 2018 – Mah Jongg Party at the Mansion – Wyeth-Tootle Mansion, 1100 Charles Street, 12:00 to 3:30 p.m.
+The museum will host the tenth annual Mah Jongg Party at the Mansion.
 We invite your group to join us for a Mah Jongg Party in a beautiful mansion.
-The afternoon will include a buffet lunch, plenty of time to play Mah Jongg, party favors, and door prizes.
+The afternoon will include a buffet lunch, plenty of time to play Mah Jongg, boutique shopping, party favors, and door prizes.
 Pre-paid reservations are required.
-Reservations can be made by calling the St. Joseph Museum at 816.232.8471.
+Reservations can be made by calling the St. Joseph Museum at 816-232-8471.
 Bring your Mah Jongg set and join the fun!
 Admission: $25 per person, $100 per table.

 Summer Annual Events